intel/tcf/doc/04-HOWTOs.rst

   EOF

-This ensures the proxy configuration is kept by *sudo* (versus having torun *sudo -E*) so tools that use the network don't get stuck with network access.
+This ensures the proxy configuration is kept by *sudo* (versus having to run *sudo -E*) so tools that use the network don't get stuck with network access.

 Why?